Mental Health & Wellbeing Statement

 In our school, this includes:

-• Using Tapestry to celebrate what is taking place.
+• Using Tapestry to celebrate what is taking place in F2.

 • Positive behaviour system